miguespinoza/log-analyzer/readme.md

 but sometimes the logs overlap making hard the analisys

+## Architecture

+### Structure

+Progressive web app, must do all the processing locally

+### Architecture characteristics

+must be performant,  must be cheap to host

+### Architecture desisions

+1. reactjs
+2. do all the processing locally
+3. create web workes if processing is slowing down app
+4. log files should not be mutated
+5. Business logic resides on the domain files
+6. domain files can't depend on react
+7. domain files are stateless

+### Design principles

+- test all domain files
+- test react files only if strictly necessary

 ## features

 - Open Multiple log files at the same time